DFKI-NI/treexpert/README.md

 See **Your first tree** below for a detailed explanation about the different components of the software.

+## Usage with Docker

+**Prerequisites**: Docker

+### Building the image yourself

+1. clone this repo
+2. move into the root of the project: `cd treexpert` (in this folder the `manage.py` should be found)
+3. run `docker-compose up` which will build the treexpert and pull the latest postgres Docker image, add a `-d` to your command if you don't want to see further output from the servers
+4. visit `localhost:8000` (just as above) to see the API documentation

+To stop the treexpert again, press Ctrl+C or run `docker-compose down` if you've used the `-d` option.

 ## Development

 ### Linter